jpwerner00/jpwerner00/README.md

 ## Hi there 👋

+Hi, I’m Jonas, a student at HTWK Leipzig specializing in energy systems modeling with Python.
+My projects focus on sustainable energy solutions, including dynamic pricing, storage optimization, and system modeling.

 <!--
 **jpwerner00/jpwerner00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.